andy-byers/CalicoDB/README.md

 Dependencies are either downloaded using CMake's FetchContent API, or bundled with the source code.

 ## Performance
-Calico DB has a way to go performance-wise.
-Currently, we have decent performance (>= 200K ops/second) in the following categories:
-+ Sequential write
-+ Random read
-+ Sequential read
-+ Overwrite

-Unfortunately, random writes are quite slow (~6 or 7 times slower than sequential writes).
-Writing in reverse-sequential order represents the worst case for the B<sup>+</sup>-tree splitting algorithm, and leads to awful performance.
+Calico DB is optimized for read-heavy workloads with intermittent batches of sequential writes.
+Synchronization for multiple writers, or for simultaneous readers and writers, must be provided externally.
 Performance benchmarks are provided in the [`benchmarks`](benchmarks) folder.

 ## TODO
 1. Get everything code reviewed!
 2. Get unit test coverage up
+3. Support Windows
-3. Work on the documentation in [doc](doc)
+4. Work on the documentation in [doc](doc)
-4. Work on performance
+5. Work on performance
     + B<sup>+</sup>-tree splitting algorithm could be modified to favor sequential writes less
-5. Need some way to reduce the file size once many pages become unused
+6. Need some way to reduce the file size once many pages become unused
     + We need some way to collect freelist pages at the end of the file so that we can truncate
     + Look into SQLite's pointer maps